global-asp/gasp-alternates/pt-brazilian/0141_a-galinha-e-a-centopéia.md

-# A Galinha e A Centopéia
+# A Galinha e a Centopéia

 ##
 A Galinha e a Centopéia eram amigas.
 Mas elas estavam sempre competindo uma com a outra.